 Botanical Name: Cheilocostus speciosus

 Malay ginger is native to Malaysia and thrives in warm, humid areas.
-This ginger species thrives and blossoms nicely in Hawaii as well.
 This ginger plant’s stems may grow up to 10 feet tall.
 When the plant blooms, reddish-purple bracts with a conical shape arise.
-This bunch of bracts subsequently gives birth to beautiful little white blooms with a subtle yellow center.
+This bunch of bracts subsequently gives birth to beautiful little white blooms with a subtle yellow centre.

 10. Turmeric